Zoo Camp Week Session Fee (per child)

 Where can I park?

 Parking is available in the Zoo Lot.
-Please make sure to notify the parking attendants that you are here to drop your camper off.
+Please make sure to notify the parking attendants that you are here to drop off or pick up a Zoo Camper.

 Who can sign out my camper?